 3.3 Yield and yield Components

 “The result of the study revealed that the productivity of improved sesame with its technology packages was better than the local variety with existing farmers' practice (Table 3).
-Thus, the mean number of capsules/plant, number of seeds/capsule and seed yield of improved sesame was 88, 74 no. and 15 q/ha and the yield of the local variety was 72, 68 no. and 10.12 q/ha, respectively in the study area.
-This implies that improved sesame had higher yield advantage over the local variety.
+Thus, the mean number of capsules/plant, number of seeds/capsule, and seed yield of improved sesame was 88, 74 no., and 15 q/ha, and the yield of the local variety was 72, 68 no., and 10.12 q/ha, respectively, in the study area.
+This implies that improved sesame had a higher yield advantage over the local variety.
 The appropriate application of suggested technology packages, including the use of the enhanced variety, pesticides, seed rates, and sound management techniques, resulted in this larger yield benefit.
 Similar results were also reported by earlier studies [2].

-3.4 Performance of Cluster Demonstrations on Gap analysis
+3.4 Performance of Cluster Demonstrations on Gap Analysis

-“The study (Table 4) revealed that an extension gap of 4887 kg/ha was found between demonstrated technology and farmers’ practice, which emphasized the need to educate the farmers through various means for the adoption of improved high yielding varieties and newly improved agricultural technologies to reverse this trend of wide extension gap.
-Use of new HYV's by the farmers will subsequently change this alarming trend to galloping extension gap” [11].
-“The technology gap was 100 kg/ha, it was lower due to better performance of recommended varieties with different interventions and more feasibility of recommended technologies during the course of study.
-Similarly, the technology index for all demonstrations in the study was in accordance with technology gap.
+“The study (Table 4) revealed that an extension gap of 4887 kg/ha was found between demonstrated technology and farmers’ practice, which emphasized the need to educate the farmers through various means for the adoption of improved high-yielding varieties and newly improved agricultural technologies to reverse this trend of wide extension gap.
+Use of new HYVs by the farmers will subsequently change this alarming trend to galloping extension gap” [11].
+“The technology gap was 100 kg/ha; it was lower due to better performance of recommended varieties with different interventions and more feasibility of recommended technologies during the course of study.
+Similarly, the technology index for all demonstrations in the study was in accordance with the technology gap.
 Farmers will gradually abandon older types in favour of the new technologies.
 The technology index illustrates how feasible the advanced technology is for farmers' fields.
-The technology index indicates if the advanced technology is practical for farmers.
+The technology index indicates whether the advanced technology is practical for farmers.
 “Insufficient extension services for technology transfer and insufficient transfer of proven technology to growers were reflected in the higher technology score.
 Therefore, it can be concluded that during the study period, there was a rise in knowledge and acceptance of better varieties with suggested scientific packages of practices.
-The technology index was 6.25, which shows good performance of Cluster demonstrations in Siddhantamlanka conditions and this will accelerate the adoption of newer technologies to increase the productivity of sesame in this area.
-These results are in conformity with the findings of” [8].
+The technology index was 6.25, which shows good performance of Cluster demonstrations in Siddhantamlanka conditions, and this will accelerate the adoption of newer technologies to increase the productivity of sesame in this area.
+These results conform to the findings of” [8].

 3.5 Economics

-The cost of cultivation was less i.e., 72500 Rs./ha in CFLD demonstrated plot compared to farmers practice plot (78125 Rs./ha).
+The cost of cultivation was less, i.e., 72500 Rs/ha in CFLD demonstrated plot compared to farmers practice plot (78125 Rs/ha).
 The higher gross returns (Rs.
-180000/ha) were recorded with CFLD plot compared to farmers practice i.e., Rs.121500/ha.
+180000/ha) were recorded with CFLD plot compared to farmers practice, i.e., Rs.121500/ha.
 The net returns of Rs.
-107500/- per ha and B:C ratio of 2.48 were also higher with demonstration plot compared to farmers practice plot (Rs.
+107500/- per ha and B:C ratio of 2.48 were also higher with demonstration plot compared to the farmers’ practice plot (Rs.
 43375 per ha and 1.55) during Rabi 2024-25.
 Lower cost of cultivation observed in CFLD demonstrated plot might be due to less pest and disease incidence. he CFLD plot showed higher returns due to enhanced technology, non-monetary variables, timely crop cultivation operations, scientific monitoring, and seed sales to other farmers.
 These results are in collaboration with earlier results [15] and [17].

 3.6 Farmers’ Feedback

 At the end of the demonstration, feedback was collected from participants to know their perception of the technology.
-Accordingly, they show their interest regarding the new sesame variety in comparison with their local ones.
-The criteria used to evaluate sesame production technology was its oil content, Early maturity, disease resistance, seed colour, marketability and overall yield relative to local.
+Accordingly, they show their interest in the new sesame variety in comparison with their local ones.
+The criteria used to evaluate sesame production technology were its oil content, early maturity, disease resistance, seed colour, marketability, and overall yield relative to local.

-Conclusion:
+CONCLUSION